 Tinea barbae usually causes superficial, circular patches, but deeper infection may occur.
-An inflamed kerion may also develop, which can result in scarring and whisker loss.
+An inflamed kerion Kerion Scalp ringworm is a dermatophyte (fungal) infection of the scalp.
+Symptoms of tinea capitis include a dry patch of scale, a patch of hair loss, or both on the scalp.
+Doctors base the diagnosis... read more (a swollen patch generally on the scalp that sometimes oozes pus) may also develop, which can result in scarring and whisker loss.
 Tinea barbae is rare.
 Most skin infections in the beard area are caused by bacteria, not fungi.

 Treatment of tinea barbae is with an antifungal drug, such as griseofulvin, terbinafine, or itraconazole, taken by mouth.